North American box office: 'Twilight: Breaking Dawn Part 2' vs. previous 'Twilight Saga' movies

 - New Moon $27.3 million.

-The domestic midnight box office record holder remains Harry Potter and the Deathly Hallows: Part 2 with $43.5 million in July 2011.
+The domestic midnight box office record holder remains the 3D-boosted Harry Potter and the Deathly Hallows: Part 2 with $43.5 million in July 2011.

-The 2D midnight record holder remains – by a very slight margin – The Dark Knight Rises with $30.6 million in July 2012.
+The 2D midnight box office record holder (not adjusted for inflation) remains – by a very slight margin – The Dark Knight Rises with $30.6 million in July 2012.
+(Too close to call when compared to the inflation-adjusted midnight gross of Breaking Dawn - Part 1, which debuted about eight months earlier.)

 There could be one key reason; there could be many.
-Without extensive research into people's moviegoing habits, it would be impossible to point out exactly why.
+Without extensive research into moviegoers' habits, it would be impossible to point out the exact reason.

-Having said that, the mass shooting at a midnight screening of The Dark Knight Rises in Colorado could possibly have put a damper on the popularity of that particular showtime in the United States, at least for the time being.
+Having said that, at least for the time being the mass shooting at a midnight screening of The Dark Knight Rises in the Denver suburb of Aurora – reportedly the worst mass shooting in U.S. history – could possibly have put a damper on the popularity of that particular showtime in the United States, a country where psychopaths have free access to weapons, ammunition, and explosives.

 We'll find out for sure when official Friday estimates are released Saturday morning.